Paso Robles Estrella District AVA: History

-California’s rich history began with Spanish and Mexican governments creating concessions through land grants from the late 1700s to mid-1800s.
+California's rich history began with Spanish and Mexican governments creating concessions through land grants from the late 1700s to mid-1800s.
 These Ranchos of the Californios were largely responsible for much of the naming of rivers, mountains, and large areas of land throughout what would eventually be the 31st state in 1850.
 The first record of the name "Estrella" applying to the area east and northeast of what is now downtown City of Paso Robles appeared on the diseño of Mission San Miguel in the 1840s.
-"Estrella," or "star" in Spanish, gains its name because of the interesting pattern made by some ridgelines.
+"Estrella," (es-TRE-ya) or "star" in Spanish, gains its name because of the interesting pattern made by some ridgelines.
 George H. Derby, in 1852, wrote: "The peculiarity of the divergence of these four valleys, and their corresponding ridges from this point resembling the rays of a star, has given its very appropriate name – Estrella."
-The river that runs past this intersection point descends from the east into the Salinas River near the Mission San Miguel, also received the name "Estrella," thus beginning this area’s history as the Estrella District.
+The river that runs past this intersection point descends from the east into the Salinas River near the Mission San Miguel, also received the name "Estrella," thus beginning this area's history as the Estrella District.
 Eventually, as farmers and homesteaders moved to the region, the town of Estrella was founded in 1886 and appears on an early San Luis Obispo County map, dated 1887, which also identifies a broad area east and west along the Estrella River as the "Estrella Valley."
 Historian Loren Nicholson recounts in 1886 a similar tale of settlement in Paso Robles Estrella District:For a long time during the early American period, the land to the east of the mission was vaguely assumed by people of the county to be part of a Mexican land grant.
-It isn’t known who deserves credit for discovering that all of this land belonged to the government and was open for settlement, but a migration of settlers began during the 1870s.
+It isn't known who deserves credit for discovering that all of this land belonged to the government and was open for settlement, but a migration of settlers began during the 1870s.
 Land along the Salinas River and along Estrella Creek was taken up first.
 There were soon enough people in the Estrella district to build a school and a protestant church.
 Three thousand acres of wheat and barley was sown upon the Estrella plains in 1879, but the results were poor.
 Even though some gave up, there were still forty families in the Estrella district in 1880.